The best Queenstown wineries for tastings, lunch & views

 Getting around the vineyards

-Most people head to the Gibbston wine region, which is the closest to Queenstown.
-Located between Queenstown and Cromwell, Gibbston is where you can find renowned names like Gibbston Valley Vineyard, Amisfield, and Chard Farm.
+Most people head to the Gibbston wine region, which is located between Queenstown and Cromwell.

 A much easier option is to choose a vineyard tour that will transport you between the wineries.
 The driving distances aren’t very long, and you have to worry less about how much wine you consume.